guillaumeeb/isae-supaero-aibt103-bigdata/src/02_Big_Data_Platforms.md

 ## Data manipulation is complex

-You won't usually do what you want with a single MapReduce or Spark job.
+You won't usually achieve what you want with a single MapReduce or Spark job.

 Let's say you want to train a ML model every time a text file is updated on a website and evaluate it next.